power-unsealed/enpow/README.md

 ```
 </details>

+# Inspiration

+While the first plan for this crate was limited to simple `unwrap_as` methods and alike, the crate [`variantly`](https://crates.io/crates/variantly) was a great inspiration to take this idea way further.
+It can be seen as limited alternative to this crate.

 # Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as below, without any additional terms or conditions.